crypto-hub/15618/final_writeup.md

 ### Space Efficiency

-Our cuckoo hash table was able to achieve as high occupancy as ~95%, without compromising on O (1) worst case lookup.
-Each key can be mapped to 2 buckets, each having 4 slots.
+Our cuckoo hash table was able to achieve as high occupancy as ~95%, without compromising on O(1) worst case lookup.
+Each key can be mapped to 2 buckets, each bucket having 4 slots.
 Cuckoo path length of 500 was used as an upper bound on no. of consecutive displacements in search for an empty slot for insert, before declaring it as unsuccessful insert.

 Also, as compared to chaining based hash table, it has lower overhead for bookkeeping information.
 Hash table with chaining needs to store 4 or 8-bytes pointer, based on machine type, to the next item in the bucket.
 On the other hand, cuckoo hash table just needs to store 1-byte tag for faster lookup and inserts.

 ### Analysis of Write Heavy Workload

 As load factor increases, the length of cuckoo path to find an empty slot increases.
 Therefore, insertion time gradually increases on average, with increase in occupancy of hash table.
 As a result, overall throughput, i.e. requests per sec, decreases with increase in percentage of write request in load, as illustrated in figure.
-However, as optimistic cuckoo hashing is targeted towards read heavy workload, this trade-off doesn’t hurt its performance goal significantly.
+However, since the optimistic cuckoo hashing is targeted towards read heavy workload, this trade-off doesn’t hurt its performance goals.
 <p align="center">
 <img src="througput_vs_write.png" width="600">
 </p>
 ### Scalability and Threads

-As number of threads increases, throughput in case of read only as read-write workload increases.
-As there is no lock involved in optimistic cuckoo hashing, it doesn’t suffer from issue of lock contention.
-For chaining based hash table with coarse grain as well as fine grain locking, throughput doesn’t increase with no. of threads.
-This is because operations are serialized and there is significant issue of lock contention.
+As number of threads increases, throughput in case of both read-only and read-write workload increases.
+As there is no lock involved in optimistic cuckoo hashing, it doesn’t suffer from the issue of lock contention.
+In case of chaining based hash table with coarse grain and fine grain locking, throughput doesn’t increase with no. of threads.
+This is mainly because operations are serialized and there is significant issue of lock contention.

 <p align="center">
 <img src="thread_vs_thr.png" width="600">